 7 Ways Seniors Can Exercise During the Winter

-As all seniors know, the winter brings many potential dangers.
+As all seniors know, the winter brings a lot of potential hazards.
 Driving in the snow is dangerous, the flu spreads like wildfire, COVID-19 continues to remain a threat nationwide, and it’s far too cold to exercise.
 Or is it?

-As Long Island’s leading orthopedists, we can confirm that it’s important to keep your body active during all times of the year.
-Even for seniors, there are plenty of ways to stay active during the winter.
+As Long Island’s leading orthopedists, we can confirm that it’s essential to keep your body active during all times of the year, regardless of age.
+Even for seniors, there are plenty of ways to stay active during the autumn and winter.
 In fact, for seniors, it’s especially imperative to find a way to stay active.
 As our bodies age, they naturally experience degeneration and weakening.
 Therefore, finding new and innovative ways to continuously strengthen our bodies, even throughout the winter, is a fantastic way to stay in great shape.

 Beware of Potential Injuries

 While the same principle applies throughout the rest of the year, it’s especially important to stay wary of potential injuries during the winter.
 These days, almost everyone knows the potential dangers of shoveling snow.
 However, you should be aware of some other potential issues that can affect you, as well.
 Cold temperatures inhibit blood flow to the muscles, leading to tighter muscles and a limited range of motion.
 This means that slipping and falling holds a greater danger than usual, especially for seniors.

 A Long Island orthopedist can alert you of other dangers, and help you to prevent any bodily damage.